USDA-SCINet/scinet-site/sn_collections/_guides/data/transfer/index.md

 To help identify the file transfer method and documentation you should use, determine the scenario below that best matches your use case:
 1. For most data transfer needs, we recommend that you use [Globus](/guides/data/transfer/globus).
-    1. If you would like to transfer data from your local machine, see [Data Transfer from Local Machine](/guides/data/transfer/local).
+    1. If you would like to transfer data from your local computer, see [Data Transfer from Local Machine](/guides/data/transfer/local).
     1. If you are at a SCINet-X location, see [Transferring data via Café Machine](/guides/data/transfer/cafe).
     1. If you would like to transfer data between SCINet infrastructure and a non-SCINet Globus endpoint, please go directly to [Globus Data Transfer](/guides/data/transfer/globus).
 1. If you are transferring small amounts of data (10s to 100s of MB), it is typically fine to use other file transfer protocols.
 See [Data Transfer from Local Machine](/guides/data/transfer/local).